ArtifexSoftware/MuPDF.NET/docs/page.rst

         type           "group"
         ============== ============================================================================

-      .. note:: The method is based on the output of :meth:`Page.get_cdrawings` -- which is much faster, but requires somewhat more attention processing its output.
+      .. note:: The method is based on the output of :meth:`Page.GetCDrawings` -- which is much faster, but requires somewhat more attention processing its output.

    .. method:: GetFonts(bool full=false)